-Matt Englander completed his seventh season as head baseball coach at Case Western Reserve in 2013.
-Under Englander’s tutelage, CWRU has averaged nearly 30 wins over the past three seasons as one of the top programs in the NCAA Mideast Region.
+Matt Englander, the reigning D3Baseball.com Mideast Region Coach of the Year, completed his eighth season at Case Western Reserve in 2014.
+Under Englander’s tutelage, CWRU has averaged 30 wins over the past four seasons as one of the top programs in the NCAA Mideast Region.

-This past spring, the Spartans (29-14) turned in arguably the best season in program history which culminated in a runner-up finish at the NCAA Midwest Regional in Wisconsin and the No. 21 ranking in the final D3Baseball.com Top 25 of the year – the first national ranking in team history.
-The 2013 campaign also included the school’s first University Athletic Association Baseball Championship and three victories versus teams ranked in the top 10 in the nation.
-The 29 victories were the second-most in school history, and the program produced an All-American for the second time in three seasons.
+In 2013, the Spartans (29-14) placed runner-up at the NCAA Midwest Regional in Wisconsin and earned the No. 21 ranking in the final D3Baseball.com Top 25 of the year – the first national ranking in team history.
+The 2013 campaign also included the school’s first UAA Baseball Championship and three victories versus teams ranked in the top 10 in the nation.
+The 29 victories were the third most in school history.

 “Adversity is one of the greatest opportunities we can be presented with in life,” said Englander.
 “Adversity is an opportunity to see what you’re made of, to improve yourself, and to lift the spirits of others."